Ethiopia

 Protecting communities through risk education

 With the support of private donors, FSD is operating in Tigray in partnership with the local organisation EPSS to deliver explosive ordnance risk education sessions.
 These activities primarily target children, who account for more than 60% of accident victims in the country.
-During these sessions, participants receive practical information and guidance on how to recognise dangerous items, adopt safe behaviours, avoid high-risk areas and report any suspicious objects.
-While clearance operations are ongoing, risk education remains the most effective way to reduce the threat faced by local communities.
+During these sessions, participants receive practical information on how to recognise dangerous items, adopt safe behaviours, avoid high-risk areas and report suspicious objects.
+Activities are designed to be culturally appropriate, accessible in local languages, and adapted to the needs of vulnerable populations.
+These sessions are conducted in schools, villages and public spaces across the region, where contamination remains widespread.